dvanderelst-classes/python-class/syllabus.md

 + Critical Thinking:  Analyze complex issues and formulate insightful conclusions.

 + Quantitative Reasoning: Apply quantitative reasoning skills and accurately interpret findings.

 + Information and Technological Literacy: Locate, evaluate and effectively use information from a wide range of sources.

-## Grades

-+ Quizzes (75% of the grade): After most weeks, I will open up quizzes on blackboard concerning the covered topic(s).
-Each quiz consists of one or more questions, each graded on a scale from 1 to 10.
-The sum of these grades for the whole course will be converted to 75% of your final grade.

-+ Project (25% of the grades): At the end of the course, a final project will be assigned.
-The project will be graded on a scale from 0 to 10.
-In this project, you will be expected to demonstrate the programming skills you learned

 ## Missed assignments